fprime-community/fprime-tutorial-math-component/docs/writing-unit-tests-2.md

 In this section of the tutorial, you will fill in the stub implementation you created in the last section and run the unit test.

+## Create a Helper Function
 Write a generic helper function so you can reuse code while writing unit tests.
-In Tester.cpp add the following:

-Start by writing a function signature in `Tester.hpp`:
+Start by writing a function signature in `Tester.hpp` in `MathSender/test/ut`:

 ```cpp
 // In: Tester.hpp